lorig135/docsstyleguide/MinimalWritingStyle.md

 Here are some steps you can take now to move your writing toward a minimalist style.

 ## In titles or headings
-Use gerunds, prepositions, or present tense.
+Use a gerund, preposition, present tense, or noun phrase:
-Gerund: Upgrading to 7.0
+  - Gerund: Setting Up Access Management
-Preposition: About Upgrading
+  - Preposition: About Access Management
-Present tense:
+  - Present tense: Set Up Access Management
-Noun phrase:
+  - Noun phrase: Access Management Setup

 Avoid infinitives or use them minimally, for SEO reasons.
 When users use search engines within the ForgeRock website or outside of it, their search terms are often worded as verb statements, such as, "Upgrade to AM 7", or "Upgrading AM", or questions; such as, "How to upgrade from AM 6.5 to 7.0".